Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Methods for imputation and tipping point analysis

-The consideration of adjusting the sensitivity parameter is common to both imputation approaches.
-Often, the interest is to impute data such that the treatment effect becomes more pessimistic to stress test the robustness of the original estimation.
-Consider the scenario where there is a higher dropout rate in the control arm, such as in open-label studies where control arm patients with a better prognosis drop out of the trial in favor of other effective therapies.
-For model-free imputation, a random subset of patients who dropped out may be selected and considered event-free at the time of data cutoff, effectively extending their censoring time by $t - c$, where $t$ is the data cutoff time and $c$ is the censoring time.
+Interest from regulatory agencies is often in an imputation procedure that results in the treatment effect becoming more pessimistic, as a stress-test of the original results.
+Consider the scenario where there is a higher study discontinuation rate in the control arm, such as in open-label studies where control arm patients with better prognosis withdraw from the trial.
+For ad hoc imputation, a random subset of patients who withdrew may be selected and considered event-free at the time of data cutoff, effectively extending their censoring time by $t - c$, where $t$ is the data cutoff time and $c$ is the censoring time.
 For model-based imputation, patients in the control arm who dropped out can be assigned a sensitivity parameter $\delta < 1$ indicating deflated hazard compared to the model fitted on patients who did not drop out.
-In contrast, if there is a higher dropout rate in the experimental arm, a subset of patients may be imputed as having experienced an event at the time of dropout for the model-free imputation or assigned a sensitivity parameter $\delta > 1$ indicating inflated hazard for the model-based imputation.
+In contrast, if there is a higher study discontinuation rate in the experimental arm, a subset of patients may be imputed as having experienced an event at the time of discontinuation for the ad hoc imputation or assigned a sensitivity parameter $\delta > 1$ indicating inflated hazard for the model-based imputation.